 Assessing immunological risk

-High risk: positive flow (FACS) crossmatch
+High risk: positive DSA or flow (FACS) crossmatch

 - Irrespective of number or class of antibody